Primary Chronicle: Biblical origin

+The Varangians, the Swedes, the Normans, the Rus, and others were named as descendants of Japheth.
+In the very beginning, humanity was united into a single nation, but after the fall of the Tower of Babel, the Slavic race was derived from the line of Japheth, “since they are the Noricians, who are identified with the Slavs.”

 Korsun legend

-According to the so-called "Korsun legend", presented in the Chronicle just preceding Vladimir's baptism, the Prince took possession of the Greek city of Korsun (Chersonesus) located in the Crimean Peninsula, in an attempt to gain certain benefits from Emperor Basil.
+According to the so-called "Korsun legend", presented in the Chronicle just preceding the conversion of Volodimer, the Prince took possession of the Greek city of Korsun (Chersonesus) in the Crimean Peninsula, in an attempt to gain certain benefits from Emperor Basil.
 Following Vladimir's successful conquest of the city, he demanded that the Emperor's 'unwedded' sister be given up for marriage with him.
-Upon hearing the news from Korsun, emperor Basil responded that "It is not meet for Christians to give in marriage to pagans.
+Upon hearing the news from Korsun, emperor Basil responded that "It is not meet for Christians to be given in marriage to pagans.
 If you are baptized, you shall have her to wife, inherit the kingdom of God, and be our companion in faith."
 The legend concludes with Vladimir's embrace of Christianity at the church of St. Basil in Korsun and his marriage to the Emperor's sister, Anna Porphyrogenita.

 Archaeological findings

-For centuries after the Chronicle’s creation, the legend's factuality had been subject to extensive debate.
+For centuries after the Chronicle’s creation, the legend's factuality was subject to extensive debate.
 Many historians, antiquarians, and archaeologists had attempted to determine the actual location of Vladimir's conversion by synthesizing textual evidence of the Chronicle with material evidence from Crimea.
 Their efforts became known in the realms of historical discipline as the “archaeology of the Korsun legend.”
 This search culminated under Archbishop Innokentii's diocesan administration (1848–57), when in the ruins of Chersonesos, archaeologists unearthed the foundations of three churches and determined that the one containing the richest findings was allegedly used for the baptism of the Kievan Prince.
 The unearthed material evidence proved sufficient to pinpoint the real location of the legend's events with reasonable accuracy.

 In the early 1860s, the Eastern Orthodox Church began construction of The Saint Vladimir Cathedral in Chersonesos, which has been destroyed on three separate occasions after first being erected and was renovated each time thereafter.
 The cathedral last faced destruction during the October Revolution and was not restored until the fall of the Soviet Union.
 It has been argued that by honoring Vladimir the Great and his contribution to the Eastern Orthodoxy, the cathedral serves the purpose of validating Russia's historical ties with the Crimean Peninsula, the accounts of which are preserved by the Chronicle.